-Rett Syndrome is a severe neurological disorder that begins to manifest itself during the toddler years.
+Rett syndrome is a severe neurological disorder that is diagnosed primarily in girls and begins to manifest itself during the toddler years.
 After a seemingly normal first year the child begins to lose previously acquired skills.
 This regression can happen quickly over a number of days or very gradually over months.
-Often the first noticeable symptoms include low muscle tone (hypotonia), eye crossing, decreased interactions with people and surroundings and loss of hand function.
-The hallmark symptom of Rett is repetitive hand movements that can be constant especially in the younger children.
+Often the first noticeable symptoms include low muscle tone (hypotonia), eye crossing, decreased interactions with people and surroundings, and loss of hand function.
+The hallmark symptom of Rett is repetitive hand movements that can be constant, especially in younger children.

-As time passes additional symptoms may include loss of speech, trouble with balance and motor coordination, irritability and crying, disrupted sleep patterns.
-Many children develop seizures, anxiety, breathing problems, gastrointestinal and orthopedic issues as well as oral motor difficulties.
+As time passes additional symptoms may include loss of speech, trouble with balance and motor coordination, irritability and crying, and disrupted sleep patterns.
+Many children develop seizures, anxiety, breathing problems, gastrointestinal and orthopedic issues, as well as oral motor difficulties.

 To better understand your child’s mutation and what it means for her future please visit our Genetics Primer.